Carla J. Swick is a freelance writer who resides in NW Pennsylvania and works in higher ed technology.

 And there is more hope for sufferers of OCD.
 Brain imaging studies are allowing researchers to see the areas of the brain that are active in patients with OCD (see video).
 Research also indicates some particular genes that might be involved.
-According to Medical News Today, "Particular genes that may play a role in the development of the condition include hSERT and SLC1A1." hSert in particular may actually be working in conjunction with another mutation that leads to less serotonin, "being available for neuronal communication."
+According to Medical News Today, "Particular genes that may play a role in the development of the condition include hSERT and SLC1A1." hSert, in particular, may actually be working in conjunction with another mutation that leads to less serotonin, "being available for neuronal communication."

 This research and more being conducted is highly valuable to treating and finding a possible cure for OCD.

-What Sufferers of OCD Say it Feels Like
+What Sufferers of OCD Say It Feels Like

-In the meantime, OCD continues to wreak havoc in lives of many people.
+In the meantime, OCD continues to wreak havoc in the lives of many people.
 They deserve our understanding and our acknowledgment for their bravery as they fight forward through their illness.

 When asked in an anonymous poll what OCD felt like, respondents shared the following thoughts: